 "Each reader is merely one human being, a way station.
 But each of us should be on the way towards perfection, should be striving to reach the centre, not the periphery".

 "For although in a certain sense and for like-minded persons non-existant things can be more easily and irresponsibly represented in words than existing things, for the serious and conscientious historian it is just the reverse.
 Nothing is harder, yet nothing is more necessary, than to speak of certain things whose existence is neither demonstrable nor probable.
 The very fact that serious and conscientious men treat them as existing things brings them a step closer to existence and to the possibility of being born".

-I had never encountered prose like this before, because it encapsulated something I had been hitherto unable to articulate..namely...how does one reconcile the inner life of the soul with the external daily horrors of the real world such as Trump and Putin, as they assail the spirit?
+I had never encountered prose like this before, because it encapsulated something I had been hitherto unable to articulate..namely...how does one reconcile the inner life of the soul with the external daily horrors of the real world such as Trump, Putin, the Taliban, as they assail the spirit?
 The concept that the inner life of the soul was indestructible, that this was the very centre of one's existence, was new to me, and for that I am ever in his debt.

 To Return to Our Home Page...click here...

 This is the text-only version of this page.
 Click here to see this page with graphics.